mdickyilham/fortinet-lab/Journey/001-Configure.Basic/Readme.md

 ✍️ Digunakan saat pertama kali konfigurasi di perangkat Fortinet

-## Fortinet Research

-- ✍️ Document your trial and errors.
-Share what you tried to learn and understand about the cloud topic or while completing micro-project.
-- 🖼️ Show as many screenshot as possible so others can experience in your cloud research.

 ### Step 1 — Konfigurasi DHCP-Client dan Allowaccess
 Konfigurasikan port1 (wan) bisa dengan static/dhcp disini saya menggunakan dhcp dan allow access untuk service yang ingin kita gunakan